Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 #### Backprop! {#backprop}

-Backpropergation marks the correct loss value to take to \\(0\\), and marks all tensors with `requires_grad` set to True which make up the value of that loss value for update.
+Backpropergation marks the correct loss value to minimize (optimze towards being \\(0\\)), and marks all tensors with `requires_grad` set to True which make up the value of that loss value for update.

 Secretly, this steps takes the **partial derivative** of our loss against each of the tensors we marked `requires_grad`, allowing SGD to "slide down the gradient" based on those partial derivatives.
 Don't worry if you didn't get that sentence.